Kathy Griffin Blasts Julie Chen Over Les Moonves’ Alleged Treatment Of Janet Jackson

-Kathy Griffin has changed her tune on Julie Chen, the CBS host and wife of the network ‘s former CEO/President Les Moonves.
-In a series of tweets, the comedian, who once doled out zings to the houseguests on Chen’s long-running CBS reality show Big Brother and was featured as part of a takeover twist in 2015, said she no longer supports Chen in the aftermath of her husband’s alleged bad behavior toward women.
+Kathy Griffin has changed her tune on Julie Chen, the CBS host and wife of the network ‘s former CEO and President Les Moonves.
+In a series of tweets, the comedian — who once doled out zings to the house guests on Chen’s long-running CBS reality show Big Brother and was featured as part of a takeover twist in 2015 — said she no longer supports Chen in the aftermath of her husband’s alleged bad behavior toward women.

-According to The Mercury News, Griffin initially defended Chen when Moonves was accused of sexual misconduct by six women in a scathing report by Ronan Farrow for the New Yorker.
+According to The Mercury News, Griffin initially defended Chen when Moonves was accused of sexual misconduct by six women in a scathing report by Ronan Farrow for The New Yorker.
 Griffin, who claims she always liked Chen, originally said The Talk and Big Brother host shouldn’t suffer backlash over her husband’s alleged behavior.

 But Griffin did a 180 after talking to people in the industry over the past few weeks.
-After the New Yorker published a second report on Moonves with graphic allegations from six additional women accusing the CBS head of sexual harassment and assault, Griffin couldn’t hold back.
+After The New Yorker published a second report on Moonves with graphic allegations from six additional women accusing the CBS head of sexual harassment and assault, Griffin couldn’t hold back.

 Kathy Griffin posted a lengthy Twitter thread bashing both Moonves and Chen.
-In addition to her own story that Moonves blocked her—and any woman—from ever hosting a late night show on CBS, the comic called out the CBS super couple amid reports that Moonves set out to ruin Janet Jackson’s career following her infamous wardrobe malfunction with Justin Timberlake during the 2004 Super Bowl Halftime Show, which was broadcast on CBS.
+In addition to her own story that Moonves blocked her — and indeed any woman — from ever hosting a late night show on CBS, the comic called out the CBS power couple amid reports that Moonves set out to ruin Janet Jackson’s career following her infamous wardrobe malfunction with Justin Timberlake.
+Said event, which would go “viral” long before the term was popularized, took place during the 2004 Super Bowl Halftime Show, which was broadcast on CBS.

 During the live CBS broadcast in 2004, Jackson’s breast was exposed to 100 million TV viewers after Timberlake tore open her bustier.
-CBS was fined $550,000 by the Federal Communications Commission and Moonves, who reportedly believed the malfunction was intentional, was furious.
+CBS was fined $550,000 by the Federal Communications Commission and Moonves — who reportedly believed the malfunction was intentional — was furious.
 The CBS CEO banned both Timberlake and Jackson from performing at the Grammy Awards ceremony the following week and allegedly ordered all Viacom-owned radio stations and networks to stop playing Jackson’s music.
 The fallout drastically impacted sales of Jackson’s 2004 album Damita Jo, which was released one month after the Super Bowl.

-While both musicians were reportedly banned from CBS, Timberlake performed at the Grammy Awards one week later, while a previously scheduled Janet Jackson was scrapped from the lineup.
-Timberlake also performed at the Super Bowl Halftime Show this year.
+While both musicians were reportedly banned from CBS, Timberlake performed at the Grammy Awards one week later, while a previously scheduled Janet Jackson was scrapped from the lineup entirely.
+Timberlake would go on to perform at the Super Bowl Halftime Show this year.

 Griffin became angry when watching a clip of a “smug” Chen saying Jackson never apologized for the wardrobe mishap as she defended Timberlake’s return to the CBS stage during an episode of The Talk earlier this year.